infastin/l10n-go/README.md

 }
 ```

-Slice `Supported` contains all supported langauges.
+Slice `Supported` contains all supported languages.
-With function `New` you can get yourself a `Localizer`.
+With function `New` you can get yourself a `Localizer` with the given language.
-And with function `Language` you can get language from `Localizer`.
+And with function `Language` you can get the language from `Localizer`.

 Once you obtain `Localizer`, you can simply call its methods,
 which are named exactly like messages defined in your localization files,